Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] management's complete disclosure of unresolved legal action
 - [ ] limited competition in the company's industry resulting in increasing profitability
 - [ ] the audit committee's approval of specific accounting methods and principles
-- [x] year-end financial adjustments significantly impacting the financial results
+- [ ] year-end financial adjustments significantly impacting the financial results

+#### Q75.
+Which step of the accounting cycle involves checking to see if total debits equal total credits?

+- [ ] normal balances on the ledgers
+- [ ] closing entries
+- [ ] post-closing trial balance
+- [x] preparation of the trial balance